$0 Missouri Adoption Quick-Start Checklist

 Missouri's Safe Haven Law: What Parents and Caregivers Need to Know

 Missouri's safe haven law exists because the alternative — newborns abandoned in unsafe conditions — is a preventable tragedy.
-The law gives parents who cannot care for a newborn a legal path that protects both them and the child, without criminal consequence.
+The law gives parents who cannot care for a newborn a legal path for safely surrendering the child.

 Understanding how it works matters both for parents who may be in crisis and for foster and adoptive families who want to understand how surrendered infants enter the adoption system.